xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 ```
 ### Volume API Changes

-With Snapshot API avaialble, users could provision volumes from snapshot and data will be prepopulated to the volumes.
+With Snapshot API available, users could provision volumes from snapshot and data will be prepopulated to the volumes.
 Also considering clone and other possible storage operations, there could be many different types of sources used for populating the data to the volumes.
 In this proposal, we add a general "DataSource" which could be used to represent different types of data sources.

 #### The `DataSource` Object in PVC